An oriental smokehouse from the city's bastions of east-meets-west.

-The last time I was at number 196 Parnell Rd was when the building housed an Irish pub by the name of The Bog.
-It was dark and had a confusing multi-level layout separated by wooden hand rails.
+The last time I was at number 196 Parnell Road was when the building housed an Irish pub by the name of The Bog.
+It was dark and had a confusing multi-level layout separated by wooden handrails.
 The latest visit left me as equally bemused; the building has been given a unlikely name, a hugely ambitious refit that appears to have tripled the floorspace, and a theme that mirrors something along the lines of a ski resort/ancient temple.
-It's kind of like being told a joke that you only sort of understand.

-Let's get some facts out of the way.
-The restaurant is operated by Mark Wallbank and Che Barrington, the names that have already given us Ponsonby's MooChowChow, Blue Breeze Inn and Chop Chop Noodle House.
-This time, the pair have decided to tap into the other side of town with their successful fusion of East-meets-West, adding in a new element of American-style barbecue thanks to a gargantuan smoker in the kitchen.
+Woodpecker Hill is operated by Mark Wallbank and Che Barrington, the names that have already given us Ponsonby's MooChowChow, Blue Breeze Inn and Chop Chop Noodle House.
+This time, the pair have decided to tap into the other side of town with their successful fusion of east-meets-west, adding in a new element of American-style barbecue thanks to a gargantuan smoker in the kitchen.

 There are three desserts on the menu: sticky black rice with coconut ice cream, honeycomb, dark chocolate and banana; banana and pineapple fritters; and mango pudding with coconut and bourbon palm sugar.
 If that doesn't sound sweet enough, the waitstaff may just sing your table a harmonised version of 'Happy Birthday' on your special day.